silkyhub/django_projects_new/tinysite/README.md

 Run:
 ```
-django-admin runserver --pythonpath=. --settings=tinyapp 0:8000
+django-admin runserver --pythonpath=. --settings=tinyapp[nn] 0:8000
 ```
-and point your browser at the host system on port ``8000``.
+where [nn] is the two digit suffix of the version of tinyapp[nn].py you want to run, and point your browser at the host system on port ``8000``.

 ## Resources